danlark1/miniselect/README.md

 respectively, i.e. they accept 3 arguments as `first`, `middle`, `end` iterators and an optional comparator.
 Several notes:

-* There is no specification on how `Compare` function can be copied across the calls, we assume that you don't store anything heavy there and we are free to pass `Compare` by value.
 * You should not throw exceptions from `Compare` function.
 Standard library also does not specify the behavior in that matter.
 * We don't support ParallelSTL for now.